afwbkbc/glsmac/README.md

 If it behaves incorrectly: create issue and specify: 1) steps to reproduce 2) expected behavior 3) actual behavior ; attach screenshots if needed.

-Update: on Linux debug build will run inside gdb automatically, so just start it normally
+Update: on Linux you can use --gdb argument for debug build to start inside gdb automatically

 If you're using debug build - it will create files tmp/lastmap.seed, tmp/lastmap.gsm (map file) and tmp/lastmap.dump (full dump of initialized map), attach them too if your issue is related to map.
 Make sure to gzip lastmap.dump, it's huge otherwise.